canihavethisone/cis_security_hardening_windows/README.md

 ## CIS Enforcement Levels

 - All recommended domain-joined Level 1 & 2 + NG + BL CIS controls are enforced by default using module hiera (standalone selectable)
-- HKCU registry entries are also optionally applied by copying a preconfigured `Registry.pol` file to `C:/Windows/System32/GroupPolicy/`.
-See readable data [here](files/user_grouppolicy_readable.txt)
+- HKCU registry entries are also optionally applied by copying a preconfigured `Registry.pol` file to `C:/Windows/System32/GroupPolicy/`
 - Comments in module hiera identify the objective of each setting however CIS reference numbers are not shown as they are subject to change
 - Profile Type, Enforcement Level (1 or 2 (1+2)), BitLocker (BL), NextGen (NG) and HKCU policy inclusion are parameterised:
   ```yaml